ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

 1. Validating the interrupt.
 This involves ensuring that the interrupt was generating according to the interrupt routing model specified by the SPD service during registration.
-It should use the interrupt id and the security state of the exception level (passed in the `flags` parameter of the handler) where the interrupt was taken from to determine this.
+It should use the security state of the exception level (passed in the `flags` parameter of  the handler) where the interrupt was taken from to determine this.
 If the  interrupt is not recognised then the handler should treat it as an irrecoverable error condition.

     A SPD service can register a handler for Secure-EL1 and/or Non-secure interrupts.
-The following text describes further error scenarios keeping this in mind:

-    1.  __SPD service has registered a handler for Non-secure interrupts__:
-        When an interrupt is received by the handler, it could check its id to ensure it has been configured as a non-secure interrupt at the interrupt controller.
-A secure interrupt should never be handed to the non-secure interrupt handler.
-A non-secure interrupt should never be routed to EL3 when execution is in non-secure state.
-The handler could check the security state flag to ensure this.

-    2.  __SPD service has registered a handler for Secure-EL1 interrupts__:
-        When an interrupt is received by the handler, it could check its id to ensure it has been configured as a secure interrupt at the interrupt controller.
-A non-secure interrupt should never be handed to the secure interrupt handler.
-A routing model could be chosen where Secure-EL1 interrupts are routed to S-EL1 instead of EL3 when execution is in secure state.
-If the handler receives a Secure-EL1 interrupt it should check which security state has the interrupt originated from.
-A Secure-EL1 interrupt generated when execution is in secure state would be invalid in this routing model.
+A non-secure interrupt should never be routed to EL3 from from non-secure state.
+Also if a routing model is chosen where Secure-EL1 interrupts are routed to S-EL1 when execution is in Secure state, then a S-EL1 interrupt should never be routed to EL3 from secure state.
 The handler could use the security state flag to check this.

-    The SPD service should use the platform API:
-    `plat_ic_get_interrupt_type()` to determine the type of interrupt for the specified id.

-2. Determining whether the security state of the exception level for handling the interrupt is the same as the security state of the exception level where the interrupt was generated.
-This depends upon the routing model and type of the interrupt.
-The SPD should use this information to determine if a context switch is required.
-The following two cases would require a context switch from secure to non-secure or vice-versa.
+2. Determining whether a context switch is required.
+This depends upon the routing model and interrupt type.
+For non secure and S-EL1 interrupt, if the security state of the execution context where the interrupt was generated is not the same as the security state required for handling the interrupt, a context switch is required.
+The following 2 cases require a context switch from secure to non-secure or vice-versa:

     1. A Secure-EL1 interrupt taken from the non-secure state should be routed to the Secure Payload.